CAPIX-NET/capix-net.github.io/ai/index.md

 ## Learn More

 Want to see the AI forecast module in action?
-Contact your CAPIX representative for a personalized demo or visit [www.capix.com](https://www.capix.com).
+Contact CAPIX for a personalized demonstration or visit [www.capix.net](https://www.capix.net).

 _CAPIX – empowering better decisions through intelligent treasury solutions._